-In Nova Scotia the province grants all its minerals with the land, except gold, silver, copper, lead, tin, iron, coal and precious stones.
-These latter are leased under rental and royalty for revenue purposes.
+In Nova Scotia the province reserves all its minerals and ores (excepting lime-stone, plaster and building stone) and leases the land under rent and royalty for revenue purposes.
 The gold and silver leases are for terms of 40 years.
 Other minerals are leased for 80 years in four renewable terms of 20 years each.

 The gold and silver areas are 250 by 150 feet, laid off with the shorter side running east and west.
-Any number of these areas up to 100 can be secured under a license to prospect for 12 months on payment of 50 During this period any number of the areas can be cents an area. taken under lease, or the areas can be directly applied for under lease.
+Any number of these areas up to 100 can be secured under a license to prospect for 12 months on payment of 50 cents an area.
+During this period any number of the areas can be taken under lease, or the areas can be directly applied for under lease.
 The price of an area under lease is \$2, and thereafter an annual rental of 50 cents per area secures it from forfeiture for non-working.
 If an amount of work equivalent to 40 days per annum per area is performed on the lease the rental for that year is refunded.
 A royalty is payable on all gold at the rate of 2 per cent, the gold being valued at \$19 an ounce smelted, and \$18 an ounce unsmelted, and at the rate of two per cent on the silver valued at \$1 per ounce.

-In the case of the other minerals the payment of \$30 secures a license to search for 18 months over a tract of land 5 square miles in extent, and not exceeding 21/2 miles in length.
+In the case of the other minerals the payment of \$30 secures a license to search for 18 months over a tract of land 5 square miles in extent, and not exceeding $2\frac{1}{2}$ miles in length.